eclipse-wakaama/wakaama/README.md

  - LWM2M_RAW_BLOCK1_REQUESTS For low memory client devices where it is not possible to keep a large post or put request in memory to be parsed (typically a firmware write).
    This option enable each unprocessed block 1 payload to be passed to the application, typically to be stored to a flash memory.
  - LWM2M_COAP_DEFAULT_BLOCK_SIZE CoAP block size used by CoAP layer when performing block-wise transfers.
 Possible values: 16, 32, 64, 128, 256, 512 and 1024.
 Defaults to 1024.
+ - LWM2M_LOG_LEVEL: Lowest log level to be enabled.
+Higher levels are also enabled.
+   - One of: LWM2M_DBG, LWM2M_INFO, LWM2M_WARN, LWM2M_ERR, LWM2M_FATAL, LWM2M_LOG_DISABLED (default)
- - LWM2M_LOG_CUSTOM_HANDLER: Provide a custom handler function for log entries.
+   - LWM2M_LOG_CUSTOM_HANDLER: Set this define to provide a custom handler function for log entries.
 See the default implementation for details.
    - LWM2M_LOG_MAX_MSG_TXT_SIZE: The max. size of the formatted log message.
 This is only the message without additional data like severity and function name.

 ## Development